xandermunc/spectra/writing.md

 ## Projects
 - Hydrogen Emission Spectrum
+First of a four part poster series, this poster answers the questions: How do atoms create light?
+And what is the Balmer Series?
 - Electron Probability Density
 - Percentage of our Universe
 - This is the Size of an Atom